junxit/us-congress-bills-114/metadata.md

 - 2016-04-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1979-1980)
 - 2016-04-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1979-1980)
 - 2016-04-27 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2016-07-13 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2016-08-30 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski under authority of the order of the Senate of 07/14/2016 without amendment.
+With written report No. 114-314.
+- 2016-08-30 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski under authority of the order of the Senate of 07/14/2016 without amendment.
+With written report No. 114-314.
+- 2016-08-30 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 586.